 It is observed that over time pharmaceutical companies managed to establish a very good relationship with the physicians [1-3].
 Instead of targeting the real customers, pharmaceutical companies are focusing on the physicians to promote their medications and sales revenues [4].
-Thus, physicians have become the center of attention and companies are using different tactics to improve their sales [5,6].
-Unlike other industries, marketing practices largely influence the price of medicine via incentives to modulate thedoctor's frame of reference [7].
+Thus, physicians have become the center of attention and companies are using different tactics to improve their sales [5, 6].
+Unlike other industries, marketing practices largely influence the price of medicine via incentives to modulate the doctor's frame of reference [7].
 It often happens that pharmaceutical companies adopt methods like gift vouchers, complimentary dines, financing education, and vacation schemes.
-All the above-mentioned practices are highly condemned as it diverts them from the scientific basis and business of advertising or promoting the sale of pharmaceuticals or drugs".
-It further explains how this can be achieved i.e. product, price, place, promotion, physical distribution.
-This marketing mix focuses to restructure and redesign the process to transform a non-viable process into a feasible [10] and primarily focusing on popularizing the launched drug [11] while practicing total brand communicationand all forms of promotional activities working to develop synergy for the brand [12].
-All the activities carried out by various individuals or organizations aim to actualize markets paves a way towards self-regard [8].
-"Controversy regarding gifts to physicians from the pharmaceutical industry has resurfaced in recent years [9].
-Much of these controversies revolve around the question of whether the drug companies influence physicians' behavior and, if they do, whether the results are positive or negative" [9].
+All the above-mentioned practices are highly condemned as it diverts them from the scientific basis and paves a way self-regard [8].
+"Controversy regarding gifts to physicians from the pharmaceutical industry has resurfaced in years [9].
+Much of controversies revolve around the question of whether the drug companies influence physicians' behavior and, if they do, whether the results are positive or negative" [9].